Eitan-brightleaf/asana-client/readme.md

 - Fixes common pain points from the official Asana library
 - Actively maintained
-- Includes built-in token encryption utilities (`CryptoUtils::encrypt` and `CryptoUtils::decrypt`) to help secure sensitive token fields during storage.
+- Includes built-in token encryption utilities (`CryptoUtils::encrypt` and `CryptoUtils::decrypt`) to help secure sensitive token fields during storage. **Meant to be used only in local dev environments.
+Please use production grade security libraries in production.**
 - Includes built-in support for automatic token refreshes, with customizable `onTokenRefresh` events to keep persisted storage up to date.